-Loosely drawn from director-scenarist Sean Wilson’s own stint in the slammer, "Down Time” is an interesting effort that wavers between slice-of-prison-life anecdote and underdeveloped plotting.
-Erratic narrative suggest production woes that long-aborning pic (primary footage was shot five years ago) couldn’t fully cover in the editing room.
+Loosely drawn from debuting director-scenarist Sean Wilson’s own stint in the slammer, B&W indie drama “Down Time” is an interesting, albeit uneven, effort that wavers between slice-of-prison-life anecdote and underdeveloped, more conventional suspense plotting.
+Erratic narrative and polish suggest production woes that long-aborning pic (primary footage was shot five years ago) couldn’t fully cover in the editing room.
 Still, it’s worth a look by indie-focused fests; commercially, best chances lie in homevid.

 An inept partner and a police sting land heroin addict/dealer Slim (William Van Nolan) first in county jail, then — having negotiated a not-so-great sentencing “deal” — in a Southern state pen.
 Awkward structure spends too much time getting to the latter destination, where Slim whiles away some years in the company of fellow abstainers from the population’s rigid, race-divided power struggles.
 These scenes are often loose and funny, with David Burkson and David Fine particularly entertaining as two of the prison’s more harmless “characters.”